webkeydev/webkey-headless-control/README.md

 connection status request.
 The intent contains two extas.
 - Type: bool, value name: **connected**.
 The true value means that the service has been connected to the server.
 - Type: String, value name: **serial_id**.
 It represent the serial id of the device.
 With this id you can refer to this device on the Webkey Dashboard.
+The serial has been validated by "^[0-9A-Za-z:]{1,50}$" expression

 Example of the broadcast receiver is in "ExampleReceiver.java" file.